 Both companies provide excellent quality ingredients and very tasty food but overall Gousto just has the edge.
 Not only is Gousto’s food more interesting and more full-flavoured, their service is (slightly) cheaper and they have a wider variety of recipes for you to choose from each week.

-If you’d like to try out Gousto for yourself, we have an invite code for you.
-If you sign up with the code THEFOODRUSH you’ll get 50% off your first two boxes and we’ll receive £15 off our next box.
+If you’d like to try out Gousto for yourself, use our referral link and you’ll get a discount 60% off your first box and 30% off any other orders in your first month.
+We’ll receive £15 off our next box.

 If you’d also like to give HelloFresh a go we’ve got a code for them too.
 Use discount code PF28TC which will give you £20 off your first order and we’ll also receive £20 off a future box.